 - Matt Lamb, former Staples, University of Mary Washington and Beachside player.

-Moderator Mark Noonan is a former NCAA Division I national champion at Duke University.
+Moderator Mark Noonan is a former NCAA Division I national champion (Duke University).
 A longtime sports marketing executive, he has worked with the highest levels of US Soccer.

-Panelists and audience members will discuss issues including what college coaches look for as they identify and recruit players, the aims of the Development Academy, the goals of a high school soccer program and the questions to consider when deciding which level of soccer is most appropriate for each individual player.
+Panelists and audience members will discuss several issues, including what college coaches look for as they identify and recruit players the aims of the development academy, the goals of a high school soccer program and the questions to consider when deciding which level of soccer is most appropriate for each individual player.